MoralCode/stresstest-opening-hours/README.md

 ## Usage

 Just `pipenv install` and `pipenv run python3 ./stress.py`. you can also pass an optional path to a file containing dates to parse, one per line.
 The default is to use the file at `data/giscorps.txt`

+there is also a `--results` flag that can be used to passa  filepath to a csv file in which to store the results.